Handling Sadness and Yearning After a Major Loss

 - Actively participating in normal day-to-day activities.
 Being active and taking part in daily activities keeps you focused in the present.

 Although it may seem that your feelings of sadness and yearning will last forever, remind yourself that these feelings will lessen as time goes by.

 Reacting to others

-While grieving a loss, you may be overly sensitive and easily offended by things other people say or do.
-If you find yourself reacting to what other people say and do, you can:
+If you find yourself being overly sensitive and easily offended by what other people say and do, you can:

 - Pause for a moment before responding to what you consider to be an insensitive comment or action.
 Concentrate on your breathing, count to 10, or recite a short prayer or poem that calms you.

 - Remind yourself that you are under stress and not acting as you normally would.

 - Ask people around you to allow you some time to adjust to your new life situation.

 - Keep yourself from becoming preoccupied with thoughts about an insensitive comment.